 - understand what it means to apply your knowledge in a real work setting.

-Internships are part-time over one semester.
+Internships are 140 hours in industry and can either undertaken part-time over one semester or full-time in summer or winter.
 They normally involve interactions with an industry partner for one or two days per week.
-Occasionally they are undertaken intensively during the summer or winter terms.

-Professional Internships are available to undergraduate students in the following disciplines:
+Professional Internships are available to undergraduate students and are taken as an elective unit.